 Baker's Tips

 - Weigh your ingredients!
-Measuring by weight is much more accurate than by volume (with tablespoons and cups).
+Measuring using a kitchen scale is much more accurate than by volume (with tablespoons and cups).

 - Make sure your starter is active before starting this recipe.
 An inactive or immature starter can hinder your dough from rising, resulting in dense, gummy rolls.